-We currently have four wind farms in construction.
+We currently have three wind farms in construction.
 Find out about our latest projects and access important information on their websites by clicking the

 Learn More buttons below.

 Burbo Bank Extension offshore wind farm is currently under construction in the Irish Sea.
 The project is an extension to the current Burbo Bank offshore wind farm and once completed, will comprise 32 turbines with a combined capacity of 258MW.The project will be situated on the Burbo Flats in Liverpool Bay, at the entrance to the River Mersey, approximately 7km (4.3 miles) north of the North Wirral Coast, and the project's total area will be 40km2.

 With a capacity of 1.2 gigawatts (GW), Hornsea Project One will be the world's first offshore wind farm to exceed 1 GW in capacity.

 Located off the Yorkshire coast, Hornsea Project One will span a huge area of approximately 407 square kilometres, which is over five times the size of the city of Hull.
 The offshore wind farm will use 7 megawatt (MW) wind turbines, with each one 190 metres tall – larger than the Gherkin building in London.